arkime/aws-aio/README.md

 Second, you need to install the Session Manager Plugin for the AWS CLI using [the instructions here](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html).

 Finally, you can create an interactive session using the AWS CLI.
-You'll need to know the Cluster ID and the Task ID, which you can find either using the AWS CLI or the AWS Console.
+You'll need to know the ECS Cluster ID and the Task ID, which you can find either using the AWS CLI or the AWS Console.

 ```
 aws ecs execute-command --cluster <your cluster ID> --container CaptureContainer --task <your task id> --interactive --command "/bin/bash"